Annnamarie/AnimalApps_DuoLingo/README.md

 The following REQUIRED features are completed:

 - [x] Pick an app screenshot to duplicate
-  - Be sure to add the screenshot to "Chosen Screenshot" below.
 - [x] Create a runnable app that displays an Animal Version of your chosen screenshot
 - [x] Layout uses one (1) or more ConstraintLayout
 - [x] Layout uses one (1) or more ImageView